hyecheol123/NomadCoder-Zoom/README.md

 - Chat
   - Set nickname before user enter the room
   - Show the existing room list when users choose which room to enter
+  - Does not implement left/join alarm
+    - In lecture, the application sending the list of all rooms when users join/left the room, but I believe there is a better way and timing to get the list of rooms.
+      (e.g. When user exit from current room to join another)
+    - To update the current opened room list, it will automatically pull the room list every 3 seconds before the user enters the room.

 |             ![]()              |
 | :----------------------------: |